ec-jrc/pyPoseidon/README.md

 ## Instalation

-The best way is with conda, see here (https://conda.io/docs/intro.html)
+The best way is with conda, see here (https://conda.io/docs/intro.html).

-Then create a new environment with
+Then create a dedicated environment with

 * conda env create -f environment.yml